 I went to a convent school which I kinda loved actually.

 I grew up by the seaside in Devon....

 ....where I watched Splash a lot indoors on VHS....

 I actually won certificates at school for smiling so much.
-Whilst others got them for doing well in geography or achievement in maths, I got awarded for being so happy.
+Whilst others got them for doing well in geography or achievement in maths, I got awarded for being a happy bunny.

-I learned to code in HTML in 1999 when I was 16 - my dad gave me a page on his business website!
-The masterpiece was all about Ace Ventura....
+I learned to code in HTML in 1999 when I was 16 - my dad gave me a subdomain on his business website!
+The masterpiece was all about Ace Ventura.....